-The median home value was $293,800 in late 2019 according Zillow, which considers it a hot market as prices have continued to rise during the last several years.
-There are active adult communities in the area (see link at right).
+The median home value was $321,166 in early 2020 according Zillow, which considers it a hot market as prices have continued to rise during the last several years.
+There are active adult communities in the area (see link at left).

 What is special about Dover-NH

 Crime is very low; New Hampshire is considered a low tax state.

 Those who would like living in a historical town with a low crime rate, lots of outdoor recreation, and enjoy all four seasons, may like retiring here.